kyboahene/relationship-management-system/README.md

 - Clone the repository from the GitHub repository.
 - Run `npm install` to install the project dependencies.
 - Run `ng serve` to start the development server.
 The application will be accessible at http://localhost:4200/ by default.
-- To start the server navigate to src directory and run `npx json-server --watch db.json`.
+- To start the server navigate to src directory and run `npx json-server db.json`.